 Serve with hot cooked rice and chow mein noodles, optional.

-Because I enjoy adding a little crunch to my homemade Chinese dishes, you might also enjoy setting out set a bowl of chow mein noodles out too.
-I also set out extra soy sauce.
+Because I enjoy adding a little crunch to my homemade Chinese dishes, you might also enjoy setting out set a bowl of chow mein noodles too.
+I also set out some extra soy sauce.

 Mmmm.
 I’m getting hungry just thinking about this deliciousness.